 If you follow these rules, you'll certainly get a 50,000-mile (80,467-kilometer) lifetime out of your clutch and maybe even a full 175,000 miles (281,635 kilometers).
 It's conceivable that you can get even more than that -- some owners claim they've gotten a great deal more.
 But if you somehow manage to make a single clutch last for more than 200,000 miles (321,869 kilometers), consider contacting the Guinness Book of World Records.
 They just might have an opening for you.

-For more information about clutches, transmissions and other related topics, follow the links on the next page.
+For more information about clutches, transmissions and other related topics, follow the links below.